bounabyazid/ProjectCountriesAPI/README.md

 ```
 https://localhost:8080/Finland
 ```
-The response should be as follows:
+The response should be like this:
 ```
 response:
           {